-StreetWise offers two distinct pathways toward economic inclusion - the Magazine Vendor Program and the S.T.E.P.
+StreetWise started as an opportunity to give voice and employment opportunities to individuals who are homeless or at-risk of homelessness.
+Today, StreetWise offers two distinct pathways toward economic inclusion for anyone who wants to work -the Magazine Vendor Program and the S.T.E.P.
 Employment Program.

-The StreetWise STEP Program is aimed at assisting at-risk job seekers in finding and maintaining sustainable employment.
-We help individuals eliminate barriers and overcome obstacles to employment and self-sufficiency.
-These barriers include homelessness or housing instability, gaps in employment, re-entry from incarceration or hospitalization, or magazine vendors seeking additional employment
+This program helps individuals get ready for a job, get a job, and keep a job.
+We help individuals eliminate barriers and overcome obstacles to employment and self-sufficiency. including homelessness or housing instability, gaps in employment, re-entry from incarceration or hospitalization, or magazine vendors seeking additional employment

 More information or to join the program visit our S.T.E.P. page